IbzanHyena/blog.ibzan.co.uk/articles/2023-05-15-thoughts-on-j.md

 %%% $ 1 2 3 4 5 %%%
 ```

-The shape of this list is `5` &mdash; it contains five items in a single axis.
+The shape of this list is `5`&mdash;it contains five items in a single axis.

 Just as a list is a sequence of atoms, a _table_ (rank 2 array) is a sequence of lists of the same length.
 We can build a table with verbs like [`i.`&nbsp;integers][nuvoc-integers], dyadic [`$`&nbsp;shape][nuvoc-shape], or [`,:`&nbsp;laminate][nuvoc-laminate].